niklaus520/DockerizedAstral/README.md

-# Dockerlized Astral
+# Dockerized Astral

 [**Astral**](https://github.com/astralapp/astral), an open source application that allows you to organize your GitHub Stars with ease.
 Astral can be used with free hosted version or self hosted instance.
-However, a dockerlized Astral is not provided so I create this project to share my Astral dockerfile.
+However, a dockerized Astral is not provided so I create this project to share my Astral dockerfile.

 ---